B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 > — They say a man who does it is a coward, Mr Dedalus said.
 > — It is not for us to judge, Martin Cunningham said.

+Suicide shown as a very negative thing here as the worst thing a person can do, makes them a coward and is a disgrace to the family.
+They also regard suicide as a temporal emotion that must be endured and conquered.
+Cunningham tries to redirect the conversation due to Bloom’s father having killed himself.

 **Page 96:**
 > That's the maxim of the law.
 Better for ninetynine guilty to escape than for one innocent person to be wrongfully condemned.

+A parallel to Page 433
+It’s better to know that in a prison everyone has been punished for something they did.
+Even if guilty people escape, if they redo a crime they will be put back on trial.
+Innocent people shouldn’t experience the horrors that being guilty brings, a feeling amplified by feelings of being treated unfairly.

 **Page 96:**
 > They looked.
 Murderer's ground.
 It passed darkly.
 Shuttered, tenantless, unweeded garden.
 Whole place gone to hell.
 Wrongfully condemned.
 Murder.
 The murderer's image in the eye of the murdered.
 They love reading about it.
 Man's head found in a garden.
 Her clothing consisted of.
 How she met her death.
 Recent outrage.
 The weapon used.
 Murderer is still at large.
 Clues.
 A shoelace.
 The body to be exhumed.
 Murder will out.

+Areas where people died became hallowed grounds, a place where their aura remains and taints it.
+The last thing a person sees when they are murdered is the murdrers face and once somebody is murdered all we care about is who did it and we will find it.

 **Page 100:**
 > It's all written down: he has to do it. [...]
 He must be fed up with that job, shaking that thing over all the corpses they trot up.
 What harm if he could see what he was shaking it over.
 Every mortal day a fresh batch: middleaged men, old women, children, women dead in childbirth, men with beards, baldheaded businessmen, consumptive girls with little sparrows' breasts.
 All the year round he prayed the same thing over them all and shook water on top of them: sleep.
 On Dignam now.
 > — In paradisum.
 > Said he was going to paradise or is in paradise.
 Says that over everybody.
 Tiresome kind of a job.
 But he has to say something.

+Here Bloom mentions how we become desensitized to our daily deeds.
+After doing this so many times, to so many people that he doesn’t know, how can he properly care about the dead person?
+But at the end of the day he has to comfort people, not the dead though, the living.
+The dead don’t matter anymore.

 **Page 104:**
 > — I am the resurrection and the life.
 That touches a man's inmost heart.
 > — It does, Mr Bloom said.
 > Your heart perhaps but what price the fellow in the six feet by two with his toes to the daisies?
 No touching that.
 Seat of the affections.
 Broken heart.
 A pump after all, pumping thousands of gallons of blood every day.
 One fine day it gets bunged up: and there you are.
 Lots of them lying around here: lungs, hearts, livers.
 Old rusty pumps: damn the thing else.
 The resurrection and the life.
 Once you are dead you are dead.
 That last day idea.
 Knocking them all up out of their graves.
 Come forth, Lazarus!
 And he came fifth and lost the job.
 Get up!
 Last day!
 Then every fellow mousing around for his liver and his lights and the rest of his traps.
 Find damn all of himself that morning.
 Pennyweight of powder in a skull.
 Twelve grammes one pennyweight.
 Troy measure.

+First Bloom comments about how we feel so empowered by pronouncing how much we care about dead people, but what does it matter for them?
+They aren’t in this world anymore and anything that happens in it has no meaning to them.
+He then talks about how the death is sudden and how by putting ourselves on this high seat, we forget how close we are to death itself.
+Usually though my thoughts bring me closer to death than away but I digress.
+With the mention of Lazarus Bloom talks about how we wish for the dead to come again and to rejoin us in our lives.
+Despite the improbability we still wish for it to happen.

 **Page 105:**
 > Burying him.
 We come to bury Caesar.
 His ideas of March or June.
 He doesn't know who is here nor care.

+Once dead the world loses all meaning.
+What does it matter if no one cared about you?
+You are gone and the next step is yet to come if there even is one.

 **Page 107:**
 > The clay fell softer.
 Begin to be forgotten.
 Out of sight, out of mind.

+Once buried a person begins to be forgotten.
+We think we hold them in our hearts for eternity but eventually a person will not exist anymore, anywhere.
+Not in real life nor in a memory.
 # Aeolus

 **Page 117:**
 > Everything speaks in its own way.

+Everyone has their own voice and manners.

 **Page 118:**
 > And then the lamb and the cat and the dog and the stick and the water and the butcher.
 And then the angel of death kills the butcher and he kills the ox and the dog kills the cat.
 Sounds a bit silly till you come to look into it well.
 Justice it means but it's everybody eating everyone else.
 That's what life is after all.
 How quickly he does that job.
 Practice makes perfect.
 Seems to see with his fingers.

+Life is a circle and everyone is merely a part of a greater part.
+One feeds the other so the other can live.
+The only person who isn’t a part of the cycle though is the angel of death but I think he sees it as it is: as life.
+Practice makes perfect.
 # Lestrygonians
 "If Bloom doubles back so does time: contemplating coincidence"

 **Page 156-157:**
 > Cityful passing away, other cityful coming, passing away too: other coming on, passing on.
 Houses, lines of houses, streets, miles of pavements, piledup bricks, stones.
 Changing hands.
 This owner, that.
 Landlord never dies they say.
 Other steps into his shoes when he gets his notice to quit.
 They buy the place up with gold and still they have all the gold.
 Swindle in it somewhere.
 Piled up in cities, worn away age after age.
 Pyramids in sand.
 Built on bread and onions.
 Slaves Chinese wall.
 Babylon.
 Big stones left.
 Round towers.
 Rest rubble, sprawling suburbs, jerrybuilt.
 Kerwan's mushroom houses built of breeze.
 Shelter, for the night.

 **Page 157:**
 > No one is anything.

+We are all tiny specks in a tremendously large world.
+We are all meaningless at the end of the day.

 **Page 158:**
 > Coming events cast their shadows before.

 **Page 161:**
 > Am I like that?
 See ourselves as others see us.

+A thought I’ve had before, where once I see myself in say a mirror or hear myself or see my actions being performed by another, I wonder if I really am that bad and just in general shit.
+Am I like that and do people see this as me and despite the thing they see being terrible do they still want to interact with it?
 # Scylla and Charybdis

 **Page 182:**